 Part 10: If all else fails

 If, after numerous calibration attempts, you can’t get a result you like, you have four options:

-If you’re confident that your screen is new enough, and of high enough quality, then you should consider spending some extra money on a higher-level calibrator that gives more control over color.
+- New calibrator: If you’re confident that your screen is new enough, and of high enough quality, then you should consider spending some extra money on a higher-level calibrator that gives more control over colour.